joshhus/blockchain-sw-25/howto/ibp-console-advanced-deployment.md

 | **CouchDB (ledger data) storage** | When you expect high throughput on many channels and don't plan to use indexes.
 However, like the peer storage, the default CouchDB storage is 100G, which is significant. |
 | **Smart contract container CPU and memory** | When you expect a high throughput on a channel, especially in cases where multiple smart contracts will be invoked at the same time.
 You should also increase the resource allocation of your peers if your smart contracts are written in JavaScript or TypeScript.|

 The {{site.data.keyword.blockchainfull_notm}} Platform supports smart contracts that are written in JavaScript, TypeScript, Java, and Go.
 When you are allocating resources to your peer node, it is important to note that JavaScript and TypeScript smart contracts require more resources than contracts written in Go.
 The default memory allocation for the peer container is sufficient for most smart contracts.
-However, when you instantiate a smart contract, you should actively monitor the resource consumption of the peer containers by using a tool like <blockchain-sw-213>[Sysdig](https://sysdig.com/platform/){: external}</blockchain-sw-213> to ensure that adequate resources are available.
+However, when you instantiate a smart contract, you should actively monitor the resource consumption of the peer containers by using a tool like [Sysdig](https://sysdig.com/platform/){: external} to ensure that adequate resources are available.
 {: important}